laracasts/blog/8-ways-laravel-helps-you-write-clean-and-concise-code.md

 });
 ```

-Want to all the user's invoices by email?
+Want to send the user's invoices by email?
 Use higher-order messages to keep your code tidy:

 ```php
 $user->invoices()->get()->each->sendByEmail();